2026 Agenda

 12:30 Lunch

-- Identifying fire, thermal runaway and propagation risks to protect people and assets
+Identifying and managing fire, thermal runaway and propagation risks to protect people and assets

 15:00 Afternoon tea